Traziier1/nc-loadingscreen/README.md

 ## Credits

 This project is a fork of [nc-loadingscreens](https://github.com/NaorNC/nc-loadingscreens).
-Special thanks to NaorNC for the original work!
+Thanks to NaorNC for the original work!

 ---